 “Hate who?”
-Illiara, Raina’s younger sister asked in Zaltaen as she came running into the arms of her sister to embrace her.
+Illiara, Raina’s younger sister asked in Zaltaen as she came running into the room and leapt into the arms of her sister to embrace her.
 “Who were you talking with?”

 Raina shook her head as she stood up.
 “A Midasian that’s way too full of herself for her own damn good.”
 Illiara giggled at Raina’s cursing.
 It was rare that her older sister would curse around her.
 She shook her head and sat down at her desk as Illiara sat down in a plush armchair in front of it.
 Meanwhile, Raina pounded her desk which made her sister jump.
 She’d never seen Raina angry like she this.
 “The audacity of that woman!”

 “What?”
-Illiara asked as she looked to a trinket on Raina’s desk and picked it up to play with.
+Illiara asked as she looked to a trinket on Raina’s desk and picked it up.
 She quickly put it back for Raina gave her the kind of look that said to leave it alone.